 Sarah is the author of the book Bringing School to Life: Place-based Education across the Curriculum.

-Anderson has written for Teaching Tolerance, Educational Leadership, and Community Works Journal and her work has been featured by Yes!
-Magazine.
+She has written for Teaching Tolerance, Educational Leadership, Community Works Journal, Ed Week and Catalyst Quarterly and her work has been featured by Yes!
+Magazine and Edutopia.
 She lives in Portland, Oregon with her husband and son.